 - Detection (D): How likely is it that the occurrence of the failure/risk will be noticed?

-To classify a risk, a risk priority number (RPN) is calculated.
-Since the publication of the harmonized standard 2019, this value has been called Action Priority (AP).
+To classify a risk, a risk priority number (RPN) used to be calculated.

 RPN = S x O x D

 The risk priority number may have a value from 1 to 1,000: 1 ≤ RPN ≤ 1,000

 The higher the RPN, the more serious the error/risk and the greater the need for action.

 |100 ≤ RPN ≤ 1,000||high||acute need for action||must be formulated and implemented|